Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/ProjectPlanTemplate.md

 ## 1 Introduction

-We are developing an Android mobile application for a ‘Phrase Guessing Game’ which is a variation of ‘Wheel of Fortune’.
-This app enables interested Users to create/play Puzzles and Tournaments, View statistics for each Puzzle/Tournament and keep track of and continue incomplete tournaments.
+Team 11 (hereafter referred to as 'we') is developing an Android mobile application for a ‘Phrase Guessing Game’ which is a variation of ‘Wheel of Fortune’.
+This app enables interested Users to create/play Puzzles and Tournaments, View statistics for each Puzzle/Tournament and continue incomplete tournaments.

 ## 2 Process Description

 The ‘Phrase Guessing Game’ will be developed using the Unified Software Process.
-As a result out development process will be tightly related to the UML, use case driven, Architecture Centric, Iterative and Incremental.
-In each iteration team will involve in Business modeling and requirements, Design and Analysis, Implementation, testing, Deployment phases.
-A set of documents and artifacts will be generated as a part of this development process and they will be updated with more details and modifications for each deliverable.
+As a result our development process will be representative of the included UML diagrams, use case driven, architecture centric, iterative, and also incremental.
+In each iteration the whole team will be involved in business modeling and requirements, design and analysis, implementation, testing, and deployment phases.
+A set of documents and artifacts will be generated as a part of this development process and they will be updated as the project evolves.

-Following activities describes the overall Software Development Process
+The following activities describe the overall software development process that this team plans to use.

 <br/>